splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Create a prototype architecture solution for Splunk Observability Cloud in your organization.
 Complete the following tasks to create a prototype:

-1. Get familiar with setting up and connecting applications to Splunk Observability Cloud.
+#.
+Get familiar with setting up and connecting applications to Splunk Observability Cloud.
 Set up an initial OpenTelemetry Collector on a commonly used platform, such as a virtual machine instance or a Kubernetes cluster.

    See :ref:`infrastructure-infrastructure` and :ref:`otel-intro` for more information.
-2. In most cases, you also need to connect Splunk Observability Cloud to your cloud provider.
+#.
+In most cases, you also need to connect Splunk Observability Cloud to your cloud provider.
 To ingest data from cloud providers, such as Amazon Web Services  (AWS), Microsoft Azure, or Google Cloud Platform (GCP), you need to set up cloud integrations.

    See :ref:`supported-data-sources` for supported integrations.
-3. Determine the OTel deployment mode you want to use: host (agent) and data forwarding (gateway).
+#.
+Determine the OTel deployment mode you want to use: host (agent) and data forwarding (gateway).
 Host (agent) mode is the default mode.

    See :ref:`otel-deployment-mode` for more information.
-4. To support creating charts and detectors in Splunk Observability Cloud, define and document a naming convention for your metric names.
+#.
+When deploying OpenTelemetry in a large organization, it's critical to define a standardized naming convention for tagging and a governance process to ensure the convention is adhered to.
+Standardized naming also makes it easier to find metrics and identify usage.
+See :ref:`metric-dimension-names` and :new-page:`Naming conventions for tagging with OpenTelemetry and Splunk<https://splunk.github.io/observability-workshop/latest/en/resources/otel_tagging/index.html>`.

+   There are a few cases where incorrect naming affects in-product usage data:

+   * If your organization uses host-based Splunk Observability Cloud licensing, your OpenTelemetry naming convention must use the OpenTelemetry host semantic convention to track usage and telemetry correctly.
+See :new-page:`the OpenTelemetry semantic conventions for hosts<https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/host.md>`.
+   * You must use the Kubernetes attributes processor for Kubernetes pods to ensure standard naming and accurate usage counting for host-based organizations.
+See :ref:`kubernetes-attributes-processor`.

    See :ref:`metric-dimension-names`.
-5. Select at least 1 application or service to collect metrics from as part of your prototype.
+#.
+Select at least 1 application or service to collect metrics from as part of your prototype.
 This helps you see the corresponding dashboards and detectors created when your metrics are received by Splunk Observability Cloud.
 For example, you can use OpenTelemetry receivers to include services like an Nginx server, an Apache web server, or a database such as MySQL.

    See :ref:`nginx`, :ref:`apache-httpserver`, or :ref:`mysql`.
-6. Get familiar with the Splunk Observability Cloud receivers for various applications and services.
+#.
+Get familiar with the Splunk Observability Cloud receivers for various applications and services.
 Each receiver has corresponding dashboards and detectors that are automatically created for each integration after the receiver reaches over 50,000 data points.

    See :ref:`monitor-data-sources`, :ref:`built-in-dashboards`, and :ref:`autodetect`.